Go back to the time before you hit it big.

 Posting a photo of you together with an uplifting message won’t go unnoticed.
 You can also tag them with inspirational or motivational quotes.

 But the best way you can approach this is by leaving a recommendation on their LinkedIn account, which helps them build credibility and a stellar professional record.

 If you can come up with a birthday corner in your organization, you can surely put up a recognition wall (AKA the Wall of Fame) for your employees.

-Simple ways like encouraging everyone to write congratulatory messages to their coworkers and posting them can go a long way.
+Simple ways like encouraging everyone to write congratulatory messages to their coworkers and posting them can go a long way to making employees feel appreciated.
 It will impart a sense of belongingness to any employee.

 Get creative and use sticky notes, colored pens, or even cute stickers.
 You may also have a special board for displaying framed certificates of exemplary employees and company achievements.